 Healthy Places, Healthy People (HPHP) brings together local coalitions, businesses, non-profits, schools and everyday people to create lasting changes that make it easier for everyone to be healthier.
-The HPHP initiative is housed within the Austin/Travis County Health & Human Services Department and staff is ready to work directly with you to make healthy changes happen.
+The HPHP initiative is housed within Austin Public Health and staff are ready to work directly with you to make healthy changes happen.

 HPHP is founded on the principle that many of the root causes of poor health are due to the way our environment is shaped around us; in our homes, neighborhoods, workplaces and schools.
 By working together to change these spaces, we can make opportunities for active living and healthy eating available to everyone.

 In Travis County, about two-thirds of adults and one-fifth of youth are overweight or obese.
-Having a healthy weight can help prevent chronic diseases, which account for about 3 out of every 4 deaths, and are literally costing Texans billions of dollars each year.
-Travis County residents pay an extra $751 each year through taxes and insurance premiums, in order to cover healthcare costs related to preventable disease.
+Having a healthy weight can help prevent chronic diseases, which account for 6 out of every 10 deaths in the county and the county millions of dollars each year.
+Travis County residents pay an extra $751 each year through taxes and insurance premiums in order to cover healthcare costs related to preventable disease.
 We must act together, now.

 Our staff are dedicated to working with you, step-by-step, to identify opportunities for healthy change and to make those changes happen.
 Let us share our resources and expertise with you to improve the health of the places we live, learn, work and play.